 Touch DNA is fairly new to the forensic community and refers to DNA that has been transferred from someone’s skin to items, primarily through the act of handling, holding, and in general “touching” them.
-In the past, the sensitivity of the STR Analysis methods that were available in the community were not sufficient to obtain a DNA profile.
-However, due to improvements in the STR Analysis methods, Sorenson Forensics routinely processes evidence for touch DNA.
+In the past, the sensitivity of the STR Analysis methods available in the community was insufficient to obtain a DNA profile.
+However, due to improvements in the STR Analysis methods, Sorenson Forensics routinely processes evidence for Touch DNA.

 From property crimes to cold homicide cases, we generate DNA profiles from samples with limited amounts of DNA.
 We also specialize in generating profiles from difficult or degraded samples.

 Some examples of evidence items that can be tested for Touch DNA include: